Lionsberg/lionsberg-wiki/Lionsberg Membership Agreement (v.0.1).md

 ## Unique Focus

-Our unique focus is on connecting, serving, and empowering humanity to progress together towards [[The Goal]].
+Our unique focus is on inspiring, connecting, serving, and empowering humanity to progress together towards [[The Goal]].

 ## **Membership Eligibility and Admission:**

-1. **Eligibility**: Membership in the Lionsberg Community is open to individuals, organizations, and communities who resonate with and commit to aligning with and upholding the shared Intention, Values, Principles, and Practices of the Lionsberg System and Approach.
+1. **Eligibility**: Membership in the Lionsberg Community is open to individuals, organizations, and communities who resonate with and commit to aligning with and upholding the shared Intention, Values, Principles, and Practices of the Lionsberg System and Approach, and who have been invited to join by an existing Lionsberg Community Member.
 2. **Foundational Values**: These foundational values include [[Truth]], [[Love]], [[Justice]], [[Stewardship]], [[Wisdom]], and [[Beauty]].
 A fuller articulation can be found in [[The Lionsberg System of Values]].
-3. Foundational Principles:
-4. **Process**: Prospective members must complete the [[Lionsberg Membership Process]], which helps ensure a comprehensive understanding and alignment with the Lionsberg Principles and Values, as well as an assessment of willingness, skills, and capacity to contribute, as the member is able, to the collective well-being of the Lionsberg Community.
+3. **Process**: Prospective members must complete the [[Lionsberg Membership Process]], which helps ensure a comprehensive understanding and alignment with the Lionsberg Principles and Values, as well as an assessment of willingness, skills, and capacity to contribute, as the member is able, to the collective well-being of the Lionsberg Community.
-5.  **Approval and Mutual Consent**: The Lionsberg Community, collectively or through its designees, reserves the right to approve or deny membership applications based on the assessment of alignment, capacity for contribution, and the community's capacity to support new members in a way that is regenerative and maintains balance and harmony.
+4.  **Approval and Mutual Consent**: The Lionsberg Community, collectively or through its designees, reserves the right to approve or deny membership applications based on the assessment of alignment, capacity for contribution, and the community's capacity to support new members in a way that is regenerative and maintains balance and harmony.
 Once formally approved for membership and issued [[Lionsberg Identity]], a member may refer to themselves as a Lionsberg Community Member.
-6. **Continuing Membership**: Continued membership requires the ongoing consent of both the member and the Lionsberg Community.
+5. **Continuing Membership**: Continued membership requires the ongoing consent of both the member and the Lionsberg Community.

 ## **Rights and Responsibilities of Members:**